Germany says it is willing to pay the price to retaliate against Russian invasion of Ukraine - 01/18/2022 - World

 As Russian soldiers move in Belarus and along the Ukrainian border, Western diplomats moved their pieces at meetings on Tuesday.
-German Chancellor Annalena Baerbock met with her Russian counterpart Sergei Lavrov, while Prime Minister Olaf Scholz met with NATO Secretary General Jens Stoltenberg.
+German Foreign Minister Annalena Baerbock met with her Russian counterpart Sergei Lavrov, while Prime Minister Olaf Scholz met with NATO Secretary General Jens Stoltenberg.

 The message from Berlin’s representatives was unanimous: the cost of defending Kiev will be great — and they are willing to pay it.
 To protect European fundamental rights, Baerbock argued that “there is no other option, even if it means paying a high economic price”.